swiftlang/swift-evolution/proposals/0184-improved-pointers.md

 - **rename `copyBytes(from:count:)` to `copy(from:bytes:)` on `UnsafeMutableRawPointer`**

-To reduce the inconsistency in our use of the words `bytes`, `count`, and `capacity`, we will enforce the convention that:
+We will enforce the convention of the use of the words `bytes`, `count`, and `capacity`.

-* `bytes` refers to, well, a byte quantity that is *not assumed* to be initialized.
-* `capacity` refers to a strided quantity that is *not assumed* to be initialized.
-* `count` refers to a strided quantity that is *assumed* to be initialized.

 Since this makes the word “bytes” occur twice in `copyBytes(from:bytes:)`, we should drop the “Bytes” suffix and further rename the method to `copy(from:bytes:)`.
 Since `UnsafeMutableRawPointer` is inherently untyped, it is obvious that any memory transfer operation on it is a bytewise operation so the “Bytes” suffix adds only verbosity and no clarity.
-An unsized version of this method will also be added to `UnsafeMutableRawBufferPointer`.
+An unsized version of this method will also be added to `UnsafeMutableRawBufferPointer`, but keeping the “`Bytes`” suffix.

 We do not rename the `count` property on `UnsafeMutableRawBufferPointer` to `bytes` since this could be confused with the actual buffer data.